aws-samples/amazon-rekognition-custom-labels-demo/README.md

 <img src="docs/amazon-rekognition-1.png" alt="Architecture Diagram" />

 After selecting an image from your local machine, Amplify calls the `DetectCustomLabels` action in Amazon Rekognition.
-To learn more about *DetectCustomLabels* [see the Rekognition documentation](https://docs.aws.amazon.com/rekognition/latest/dg/API_DetectLabels.html).
+To learn more about *DetectCustomLabels* [see the Rekognition documentation](https://docs.aws.amazon.com/rekognition/index.html).

-> TODO: Update with correct link

 ### Usage